 This is where your insurance provider takes over.
 Once your PIP and MedPay policies pay out to their policy limits, your health insurance begins to pay benefits according to the terms of your policy.

 If even your health insurance doesn’t cover all of your bills, you may be left to pay for some of your losses out of pocket.
 That makes it essential to examine your insurance policy before you have an accident.

 Even though you must have a $10,000 car insurance policy, you can purchase more.
-If you have the PIP insurance and MedPay coverage that you need, you may be able to pay your medical bills without having to turn to your health insurance or dip into your own wallet.
+If you have the PIP insurance and MedPay coverage you need, you may be able to pay your medical bills without turning to your health insurance or dipping into your own wallet.

 According to Florida law 627.736, PIP insurance is the primary payer after a car accident.
 Even if you have health insurance, your PIP insurance pays first.
-Remember that you must seek medical care within 14 days of your accident to receive full PIP benefits.
+Remember to seek medical care within 14 days of your accident to receive full PIP benefits.